General Information and Syllabus

 • We will be using Canvas to store lecture recordings and access Zoom links for remote helper hours, and to record lecture participation.
 Access our Canvas course.

-• The discussion forum on Ed is the place for students to ask questions and discuss course topics with peers and staff.
-Visit helper hours if you have more specific debugging or conceptual questions.
+• Visit helper hours if you have specific debugging or conceptual questions.

 • The myth servers are our remote workspaces for completing programming assignments.
 Read more in our getting started guide